JockLawrie/AccessControl.jl/docs/Sessions.md

 ```

 ## Todo
+1. Implement support for server-side sessions with other databases.
-1. Rate limiting.
+2. Rate limiting.
 Limit the number of requests that a user can make per minute.
 This is aimed at preventing denial-of-service attacks.
     - rate_limit:       Max number of requests per minute for the given session.
 Defaults to 100.
     - lockout_duration: Duration (in seconds) of lockout after rate_limit has been reached.
 Defaults to 1800 (30 mins).